sqlfluff/sqlfluff/docs/source/configuration.rst

 To use these, the syntax must start as an *inline sql comment* beginning with :code:`sqlfluff` (i.e. :code:`-- sqlfluff`).
-The line is then interpreted as a colon-seperated address of the configuation value you wish to set.
+The line is then interpreted as a colon-separated address of the configuration value you wish to set.
 A few common examples are shown below:

 .. code-block:: sql